deanluka/myrepo/README.md

 ## Microsoft Remote Desktop configuration

 Configuring Citrix RDP will not fix keys in Microsoft Remote Desktop.
+We will fix them.

 ## Microsoft Windows configuration